benmiller314/cdm2020fall/plans/-lesson-02.md

    This will become important in a minute.
 -->

-### 4. Five Principles as Lenses
+### 3. Five Principles as Lenses

 Time to take these abstractions and put them into practice, in two ways:

 * practice using GitHub
 * practice using our key terms to help us see differently

 We'll be working in groups.
-Can I get about five volunteers who are feeling good about GitHub to anchor those teams for today?
+I've used your [Tech Comfort Survey](http://bit.ly/cdm2019survey) responses to build breakout rooms where at least one person has prior GitHub experience, so I hope you'll be able to help each other where needed!

 <div class="alert alert-success">
 Head to
-<strong><a href="https://github.com/benmiller314/digital-affordances-2020spring#readme">https://github.com/benmiller314/digital-affordances-2020spring</a></strong>, where you'll find more instructions for what to do next – starting with forking the repo.
+<strong><a href="https://github.com/benmiller314/cdm-digital-affordances#readme">https://github.com/benmiller314/cdm-digital-affordances</a></strong>, where you'll find more instructions for what to do next – starting with forking the repo.
 (Thanks, anchors!)

 Then follow the instructions in the README file.
 </div>